cakephp/docs/en/console-and-shells.rst

 .. php:attr:: uses

     An array of models that should be loaded for this shell/task.

+.. php:method:: clear()

+    Clears the current output being displayed.

+.. php:method:: createFile($path, $contents)

+    :param string $path: Absolute path to the file you want to create.
+    :param string $contents: Contents to put in the file.

+    Creates a file at a given path.
+If the Shell is interactive, a warning will be generated, and the user asked if they want to overwrite the file if it already exists.
+    If the shell's interactive property is false, no question will be asked and the file will simply be overwritten.

+.. php:method:: dispatchShell()

+    Dispatch a command to another Shell.
+Similar to :php:meth:`Controller::requestAction()` but intended for running shells
+    from other shells.

+    See :ref:`invoking-other-shells-from-your-shell`.

+.. php:method:: err($message = null, $newlines = 1)

+    :param string $method: The message to print.
+    :param integer $newlines: The number of newlines to follow the message.

+    Outputs a method to ``stderr``, works similar to :php:meth:`Shell::out()`

+.. php:method:: error($title, $message = null)

+    :param string $title: Title of the error
+    :param string $message: An optional error message

+    Displays a formatted error message and exits the application with status code 1

+.. php:method:: getOptionParser()

+    Should return a :php:class:`ConsoleOptionParser` object, with any sub-parsers for the shell.

+.. php:method:: hasMethod($name)

+    Check to see if this shell has a callable method by the given name.

+.. php:method:: hasTask($task)

+    Check to see if this shell has a task with the provided name.

+.. php:method:: hr($newlines = 0, $width = 63)

+    :param int $newlines: The number of newlines to precede and follow the line.
+    :param int $width: The width of the line to draw.

+    Create a horizontal line preceded and followed by a number of newlines.

 .. php:method:: in($prompt, $options = null, $default = null)